infosecn1nja/Red-Teaming-Toolkit/README.md

 * **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit

 ## Weaponization
+* **Sickle** Sickle is a shellcode development tool created to speed up the various steps needed to create functioning shellcode. https://github.com/wetw0rk/Sickle
+* **Pandoras-Box** This repo will contain random scripts that I used/use during my offensive testing.
+It can contain scripts ranging from extremely stupid and basic stuf to some extremely awesome and elite stuff....
+Stay tuned :) https://github.com/paranoidninja/Pandoras-Box.git
 * **Evil-Droid** Evil-Droid is a framework that create & generate & embed apk payload to penetrate android platforms. https://github.com/M4sc3r4n0/Evil-Droid
 * **TheFatRat** An Easy tool to Generate Backdoor for bypass AV and Easy Tool For Post exploitation attack like browser attack,dll .
 This tool compiles a malware with popular payload  and then the compiled malware can be execute on windows, android, mac . . https://github.com/Screetsec/TheFatRat
 * **Microsploit** a Simple tool and not very special but this tool fast and easy create backdoor office exploitation using module metasploit packet.
 Like Microsoft Office in windows or mac , Open Office in linux  , Macro attack , Buffer Overflow in word .
 Work in kali rolling , Parrot , Backbox .. https://github.com/Screetsec/Microsploit